lucacampanella/corda-flows-doc-builder/README.md

 closely follow the guidelines given by Corda on how to write such documentation.
 (See [Carda modelling notation](https://solutions.corda.net/corda-modelling-notation/views/views-flow-sequence.html)) The plugin works by decompiling the class files inside the flows jar, looking for classes that represent flows and statically analyzing them for `send` and `receive` calls.
+Specifically the plugin analyzes all the classes tagged with `@StartableByRPC` inside the jar.

 With the information obtained from static analysis the .svg images useful for documentation are built.
 They are then integrated into an ascii doc file giving a summary of the analysis of the Jar.